 9 Shocking reasons you feel dehydrated

-We are made up of about 65% water, which means even our cells' everyday operations are dependent on water.
+We are made up of about 65 percent water, which means even our cells' everyday operations are dependent on water.
 This is why it's crucial to keep your water balance at a healthy level.
-Being short by just 1-2% can affect us both psychologically and physically.
+Being short by just 1 to 2 percent can affect us both psychologically and physically.
 Knowing exactly what's causing the hydration meter to be off is very important.
-Below are 9 surprising causes of dehydration that might have never crossed your mind.
+Below are nine surprising causes of dehydration--besides not drinking enough water--that might have never crossed your mind.

 1. Diabetes.
 If you have diabetes, you are at an increased risk for dehydration.
 When our kidneys filter our blood of excess glucose, water also gets removed.
 This lost water needs to be replenished.
 A high blood glucose level can cause diabetics to experience dry mouth and dry eyes because of dehydration.
 If we don't rehydrate our body with water, our kidneys will use the water stored in our cells to eliminate the excess glucose.